Christmas is just around the corner and you’ve yet to put together a playlist in time for your holiday hangout? We’ve got you covered.

-Turn things up with your sweetie this year with Ariana Grande’s trap tease and deep cut from her Christmas and Chill EP.
+Turn things up with your sweetie with Ariana Grande’s trap tease and deep cut from her Christmas and Chill EP.
 Ari sings it best: it is the season of giving, after all.

 “I’ll Be Home for Christmas,” Demi Lovato

-Demi Lovato stays true to her word and arrives just in time on “I’ll Be Home for Christmas,” a smokey piano-laden song made wonderfully for those moments of slow dancing.
+Demi Lovato stays true to her word and arrives just in time on “I’ll Be Home for Christmas,” a smoky piano-laden song made wonderfully for those moments of slow dancing.

 “Santa’s Coming for Us,” Sia

 You won’t be able to hold onto your hot chocolate for long once Sia’s Christmas ditty starts spinning.
-Pop’s favorite Australian hitmaker returns just in time for the festivities with an up-tempo number perfect for the dance floor.
+Pop’s favorite Australian hitmaker tosses tinsel on the disco ball with an uptempo number perfect for the dance floor.